qlaasic/steam-id-checker/README.md

 node index.js
 ```
 ## Errors
-If you recieve any of these errors
+If you recieve this error
 ```
-Error: Cannot find module 'moduename'
+Error: Cannot find module 'modulename'
 ```
 Open a powershell and run the following commands separately
 ```